group of young people talking

 The importance of digital

-Millennials might be known as the social-media-obsessed selfie generation, but they are tame in comparison to Generation Z. Gen Z are the first digital natives.
-They were born into a digital world and 98% own a smartphone - which means that digital methods are essential when it comes to engaging with them.
-Market research online communities, mobile ethnography, video, social media research - if you want to attract the generation of tomorrow, you need to appeal to their digital nature.
-And you can forget face-to-face methodologies, too - this generation wants research that fits in with their busy lives, which means mobile methodologies will continue to grow in importance in the coming decades.
+Gen Z are the first digital natives.
+They were born into a digital world and almost all (98%) own a smartphone which means that digital methods are essential when it comes to engaging with them.
+Market research online communities, mobile ethnography, video, social media research.
+If you want to attract the generation of tomorrow, you need to appeal to their digital nature.
+And you can forget face-to-face methodologies, too as this generation wants research that fits in with their busy lives, which means mobile methodologies will continue to grow in importance in the coming decades.

 Speak to them in their language

 Thanks to social media and texting where messages tend to be written quickly and in short bursts, young people today communicate differently to older generations.
-Whether it’s emoticons, conjoined words or abbreviations, young people can get their meaning across in fewer words.
+Whether it’s emojis, conjoined words or abbreviations, young people can get their meaning across in fewer words.
 Linguistic creativity and cultural references are hallmarks of this language, where some phrases have even been born simply due to a popular meme or a mistake on social media that people found funny and co-opted.
-From Netflix and chill to basic and bae, if you want to engage with this audience and get them to spill the tea (see what we did there?) you need to keep up.
+From rizz, "it's giving...", and main character energy, if you want to engage with this audience and get them to spill the tea (see what we did there?) you need to keep up.

-The millennial language evolves with every meme, so if you want to reach out to young people and conduct market research with millennials, you will need to make an effort to understand how they communicate and what they respond to - and ensure you keep up with the changes.
-Young people today tend to be suspicious of obvious “sales-y” tactics and prefer to be approached in a more casual way, which means that clever, entertaining messaging with a sense of humour can make a big impact and encourage them to share with their friends.
+Youth language evolves with every meme, so if you want to reach out to young people and conduct market research with them, you will need to make an effort to understand how they communicate and what they respond to, and ensure you keep up with the changes.
+Young people today tend to be sus(picious) of obvious “sales-y” tactics and prefer to be approached in a more casual way, which means that clever, entertaining messaging with a sense of humour can make a big impact and encourage them to share with their friends.

 Let them know they are valued

 It’s not just about talking to young people in their language, though.
 If qualitative market research agencies want to engage with young people, they need to know how much their opinion is valued.
 Younger generations today truly care about the world and want to make a difference.
-After all, this is the generation of woke culture.
-They are known as the ‘why’ generation; they like collaborating and want to benefit others.
+Gen Z, in particular, have a reputation for activism, inclusivity, and sustainbility.
+They like collaborating and want to benefit others.
 So if you want to encourage young people to take part in your market research, it’s important not just to communicate with them in their language, but to make sure you emphasise how important their role is, too.
 By showing them how the research will make a difference, you can make sure they’re keen to get involved and eager to take part.
-Yaaaaas!
+Slay!

-Thinking about conducting market research with millennials and young people?
+Thinking about conducting market research with young people?
 Then make sure you download our must-read guide.

 Related Articles